bahmutov/dont-crack/README.md

 Install NPM plugin `npm i -D dont-crack` (assuming you have `semantic-release` already installed).

-Add "release" configuration block and list all the projects (as github repos for now) which depend on your module and that you don't want to break accidentally.
-For example, if you want to test new release before publishing it against modules "foo" and "bar"
+Add the "release" configuration block to your "package.json" and list all the projects (as github repos for now) which depend on your module and that you don't want to break accidentally.
+For example, if you want to test the new release against repos "bahmutov/foo" and "bahmutov/bar".

 ```json
 {